jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 * **CSV (AIR - LGA):** https://vaccinedata.covid19nearme.com.au/data/geo/air_lga.csv
 * **JSON (AIR - LGA):** https://vaccinedata.covid19nearme.com.au/data/geo/air_lga.json

 ### Legacy feed for Statistical Area 4

 This is the legacy SA4 feed for backwards compatability.
-Column names are slightly different.
+The data contained in this file is the same as the new SA4 data feed, however, the column names are slightly as SA4-specific terminology has been removed.
+This legacy feed will contiue to be updated.
+There is no need to switch to the new feed if you've already integrated against the legacy one.

 * **CSV (AIR - SA4):** https://vaccinedata.covid19nearme.com.au/data/air_sa4.csv
 * **JSON (AIR - SA4):** https://vaccinedata.covid19nearme.com.au/data/air_sa4.json